-Q. What does a typical wildlife and forestry conservation job description look like?
+What does a typical wildlife and forestry conservation job description look like?

-Q. What is the average wildlife and forestry conservation salary?
+What is the average wildlife and forestry conservation salary?

-Q. What can I do with a degree in wildlife and forestry conservation?
+What can I do with a degree in wildlife and forestry conservation?

-A. As a wildlife/forestry conservation graduate, you can take the next steps toward a career in a variety of related positions in different environments, including:
+Once you've earned your degree, you can take the next steps toward a career in a variety of related positions in different environments, including: